Vickie L. Scallion

 (board member, instructor)

-has been performing since age 5, and was one of the youngest people to tour with Theatre IV's National Touring company where she toured throughout the east coast with two musicals (Hugs & Kisses, and The Tailor of Gloucester).
+has been performing since age 5, and was one of the youngest people to tour with Theatre IV's (now known as Virginia Rep) National Touring company where she toured throughout the east coast with two musicals (Hugs & Kisses, and The Tailor of Gloucester).
 She has also appeared in the Theatre IV mainstage shows Cinderella & The Wizard of Oz.
 Classically trained in four languages, she sang for the first production of The Latin Ballet's Amoramerica, where she was a featured soloist.
 Theatre credits include Into the Woods (Rapunzel), Bedroom Farce (Jan), and Hello Dolly!
 (Minnie Fay) at The Dogwood Dell, and The Taffetas & The Taffetas Christmas (Donna), Nunsense (Sister Mary Leo), and Tapestry, the Carole King Musical at Swift Creek Mill Theatre.
 Other favorite roles include Morgan Le Fey in Camelot, Princess Winnifred in Once Upon A Mattress, herself in 100 Years of Broadway, and Dee Dee in Why Do Fools Fall In Love?.
 Various commercial, video, radio, and print ad credits include a MADD public service spot and a documentary on relationship abuse with Delmar Communications.
 She also participated in the 48 Hour Film Festival in the film Accidental Morning.
 Previous HATTheatre performance credits include Cheaper By The Dozen , Disco!
-Disco! and Making Spirits Bright.
+Disco! and

 Julie Fulcher -Davis

 (artistic associate, instructor)